Accessibility Tools

 Introduction

-This division consist of a Medical Officers, Nurses, and Assistant Environmental Health Officer (Health Inspector).
-This division is divided into two (2) sections, namely the Recognition Section and the Occupational Medicine Section.
+The Occupational Health Division consists of Medical Officers, Head Nurses, and Health Inspectors.
+It is divided into two (2) sections, namely the Accreditation Section and Occupational Medicine Section.

 Occupational Health Division Organization Chart